 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
 Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

-The medium size ear saver is 4.75″ long and the large size is 5.75″ long.
+The child size ear saver is 3.75″ long, the medium size ear saver is 4.75″ long and the large size is 5.75″ long.
 You may adjust the size of your crochet ear saver by adding or decreasing the starting chain.

 R1: hdc in 3rd chain from hook and in each chain across until last chain.
 In last chain, work 3 hdc for the 1st corner, then turn work, and work a hdc in the opposite side the chain across to the last stitch.
 Work 2 hdc in the last stitch.
 Fasten off and join with an invisible join which you can learn about here.
 This creates a seamless, continuous stitch like so: